caiofrnca/aws-iam-foundations/docs/iam-design-decisions.md

 Policy evaluation logic
 * IAM evaluates permissions based on explicit allows, explicit denies, and implicit denies.
-* In this policy, only specific S3 read actions are explicitly allowed; all other actions are implicitly denied.
+* In this policy, only the specific S3 READ(list,get) actions are explicitly ALLOWED; all other actions are implicitly denied.
 * Ex:
 ```json
 {